Skip to main content

 About Piedra Pintada

 Piedra Pintada is a Natural Monument in Venezuela's Amazonas state, designated to protect a remarkable geological and archaeological site within the upper Orinoco basin.
-The name, meaning "painted rock" in Spanish, refers to large sandstone outcrops adorned with pre-Columbian petroglyphs — rock carvings and paintings created by ancient Amazonian peoples.
-The site combines outstanding natural geological features typical of the Guiana Shield with exceptional cultural heritage of indigenous civilizations who inhabited the region for thousands of years.
-The monument is situated within a broader landscape of lowland tropical rainforest and represents both a natural and a cultural landmark of the Venezuelan Amazon.
+The name, meaning "painted rock" in Spanish, refers to large granite outcrops adorned with pre-Columbian petroglyphs — rock carvings created by ancient Amazonian peoples approximately 2,000 years ago.
+[1] The site combines outstanding natural geological features typical of the Guiana Shield with exceptional cultural heritage of indigenous civilizations who inhabited the region for thousands of years.
+The monument is situated near Puerto Ayacucho, within a broader landscape of lowland tropical rainforest, and represents both a natural and a cultural landmark of the Venezuelan Amazon.
+The site was designated a Natural Monument by decree No. 2,351 on June 5, 1992.
+[2]

 Wildlife Ecosystems